Physics (PHYS)

 TTh 11:35am-12:50pm

-A hands-on introduction to the physics that enables life and human measurement of living things.
-This lab builds student knowledge of scientific experimental design and practice.
-Topics include detection of light, basic circuit building, sterile technique in biology and physics, data collection with student-built instrumentation, and quantitative assessment.
+MB&B/PHYS 1210L is a half-credit, half-semester lab course that introduces physics in the life sciences.
+All the labs in this series are inquiry-based labs that focus experimental design and practicing lab skills common to many biology and physics research labs.
+1210L specifically introduces students to good data collection practices by iterative improvement of methodology and allows students to test quantitative and qualitative models.
+Students taking 1210L will also get practice giving short scientific talks.
 For students choosing to major in MB&B, this course may be used to fulfill the MB&B requirement for Practical Skills in physics.
-There are no prerequisites to this ½ credit class and it is helpful to take it in the same semester as MB&B 122L.
+There are no prerequisites to this 0.5 credit class and is often taken during the same semester as another lab in the 1200 series.
 Priority is given to first-year students looking to fulfill medical school application requirements and students seeking to join research labs at Yale.
-SC0 Course cr
+SC 0 Course cr

 HTBA

-* PHYS 1220La / MB&B 1220La, Introduction to Physics in Living Systems: Observation and Analysis IIStaff
+* PHYS 1220La or b / MB&B 1220La or b, Introduction to Physics in Living Systems: Observation and Analysis II Staff

 HTBA